jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-5-asymptotic-analysis.md

 parent_chapter: 1
 parent_section: null
 ---

-# Section 1.5: Asymptotic Analysis

-> Asymptotic analysis reveals that integrals and differential equations are dominated by critical points—local geometry determines global behavior in the limit.
+Asymptotic analysis reveals that integrals and differential equations are dominated by critical points—local geometry determines global behavior in the limit.

 ## Introduction